jklibby/camera-calibration/readme.md

-# Stereo Camera - Depth Map
+# Camera Calibration

-This repository contains code to calibrate and create depths for a stereo camera system.
-To begin calibrating run the following commands.
+This repository contains code to calibrate stereo cameras and create depth maps for a stereo camera system.

-The calibration will depend on a (7x7) chessboard pattern.

 **Python Version - 3.10**